Marysville Book Wall

 This project could not have been completed without the help of Rachel Frese, April Spicer, and Cindy Mattingly, plus numerous other friends and family members.

 Clayton has been in Scouts since he joined as a Tiger Cub in the First Grade.
-He is a student at Marysville High School Clayton has also received his Ad Alteri Dei award and is a Brotherhood member of Order of the Arrow.
+He is a graduate of Marysville High School.
+Clayton has also received his Ad Alteri Dei award and is a Brotherhood member of Order of the Arrow.
 He is the Chapter Chief for the Oregon Trail District of Order of the Arrow and has served as Senior Patrol Leader of Troop 180 in Marysville, Kansas.
-He is involved in Art, Football, Swimming, Wrestling, and Track.
-Clayton will be attended National Jamboree in July 2017.
+In high school, he was involved in Art, Football, Swimming, Wrestling, and Track.
+Clayton attended National Jamboree in July 2017.